tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_response.md

 Plus, if you're documenting some of the response items but not others, the doc will look inconsistent.

+One of the problems with the Mashape Weather API is that it doesn't describe the meaning of the responses.
+If the air quality index is `25`, is that a good or bad value when compared to `65`?
+What is the scale to?
+Some air quality indexes are on a scale from 1 to 10.
+Does each city/country define its own index?
+Does a high number indicate a poor quality of air or a high quality?
+How does air quality differ from air pollution?
+These are the types of answers one would hope to learn in a description of the responses.

 ## Strategies for documenting nested objects

 Many times the response contains nested objects (objects within objects).
 Here Dropbox represents the nesting by using a slash.
 For example, `team/name` provides the documentation for the `name` object within the `team` object.